 Cyclotek operates two cyclotrons at it’s main facility in Bundoora, Victoria, Australia.
 The first GE PETtrace Cyclotron was installed in 2002 and has been the mainstay of commercial production of FDG for PET Clinical Service Providers in Australia and New Zealand.
 A second cyclotron was installed in 2006, to provide additional capacity for production, redundancy and R&D. In keeping with the growth of the New Zealand market, a facility was established in Wellington, New Zealand, with our joint venture partners, Pacific Radiology Group, and has been in operation since 2010.

 Two new facilities commenced construction during 2015, one at the Victorian Comprehensive Cancer Centre (VCCC) in Melbourne and the other at the Princess Alexandra Hospital in Brisbane.
 The Princess Alexandra Hospital facility was completed in December 2015 and achieved TGA & Queensland Health approval in May 2016 and is now actively supplying customers in Queensland and Northern New South Wales.
+The VCCC facility gained TGA approval in February 2018 and will complement the activities of our Bundoora facility supporting customers within Victoria, Tasmania and back-up supply within the group.

 Until now, PET scanning has mainly relied on 18-Fludeoxyglucose (FDG), a tracer that targets upregulated metabolic activity.
 FDG has therefore been the main product produced by Cyclotek, since commencement of operations in 2002.